smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   items).
 Weather moves have +1 priority.
 Forecast and Flower Gift will make weather moves last forever.

-- Stealth Rock now does 1/4 damage against Flying-types, and 1/8 damage against everything else.
-To prevent Volcarona from shooting into Ubers, it no longer gets Quiver Dance, but instead gets Tail Glow.

-- Every DW ability other than on Chandelure and Gothitelle is released.
+- Every DW ability other than on Chandelure is released.

 - Moves with a charge turn are now a lot more powerful.
 They remove Protect and Substitute before hitting, they always crit (although their base power has